-2.2 Numerical model
+b.
+Numerical model

-The case-study has been simulated using the MetUM version 7.3.
-The MetUM is a finite-difference model that solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al., 2005).
-It uses Arakawa C staggering in the horizontal (Arakawa and Lamb, 1977) and is terrain-following with a hybrid-height Charney-Phillips (Charney and Phillips, 1953) vertical coordinate.
-Parametrization of physical processes includes longwave and shortwave radiation (Edwards and Slingo, 1996), boundary layer mixing (Lock et al., 2000), cloud microphysics and large-scale precipitation (Wilson and Ballard, 1999) and convection (Gregory and Rowntree, 1990).
+The case study has been simulated using the MetUM version 7.3.
+The MetUM is a finite-difference model that solves the nonhydrostatic deep atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al. 2005).
+It uses Arakawa C staggering in the horizontal (Arakawa and Lamb 1977) and is terrain following with a hybrid height Charney-Phillips (Charney and Phillips 1953) vertical coordinate.
+Parameterization of physical processes includes longwave and shortwave radiation (Edwards and Slingo 1996), boundary layer mixing (Lock et al. 2000), cloud micro-physics, and large-scale precipitation (Wilson and Ballard 1999) and convection (Gregory and Rowntree 1990).

-The simulation has been performed on a limited-area domain corresponding to the Met Office's recently operational North-Atlantic-Europe (NAE) domain with 600×300 grid points.
+The simulation has been performed on a limited-area domain corresponding to the Met Office's recently operational North Atlantic-Europe (NAE) domain with 600×300 grid points.
 The horizontal grid spacing was 0.11° (~ 12 km) in both longitude and latitude on a rotated grid centered around 52.5°N , 2.5°W .
-The NAE domain extends approximately from 30°N to 70°N in latitude and from 60°W to 40°E in longitude.
+The NAE domain extends approximately from 30° to 70°N in latitude and from 60°W to 40°E in longitude.
 The vertical coordinate is discretized in 70 vertical levels with lid around 80 km.
-The initial and lateral boundary conditions were given by the Met Office operational analysis valid at 0000 UTC 8 December 2011 and 3-hourly lateral boundary conditions (LBCs) valid from 2100 UTC 7 December 2011 for 72 hours.
+The initial and lateral boundary conditions were given by the Met Office operational analysis valid at 0000 UTC 8 December 2011 and 3-hourly lateral boundary conditions (LBCs) valid from 2100 UTC 7 December 2011 for 72 h.

-Several previous studies have used resolutions of this order to study this type of storm (e.g. Clark et al., 2005; Parton et al., 2009; Martínez-Alvarado et al., 2010), motivated on the basis that the fastest growing mode of slantwise instability should be resolvable at these horizontal and vertical resolutions (Persson and Warner, 1993; Clark et al., 2005).
-Vaughan et al. (2014) provide an analysis of an ensemble at 2.2-km grid spacing, including the low-level wind structure, but the domain in that case is restricted to the United Kingdom; the use of the 12-km grid spacing allows the simulation of a larger domain that includes the full cyclone without dominant effects from the LBCs.
-Moreover, the trajectory analysis (see Sections 22.3 and 22.4) requires a large domain to allow long trajectories to be calculated without the majority of them leaving the domain.
+Several previous studies have used resolutions of this order to study this type of storm (e.g., Clark et al. 2005; Parton et al. 2009; Martínez-Alvarado et al. 2010), motivated on the basis that the fastest growing mode of slantwise instability should be resolvable at these horizontal and vertical resolutions (Persson and Warner 1993; Clark et al. 2005).
+Vaughan et al. (2014, manuscript submitted to Bull.
+Amer.
+Meteor.
+Soc.) provide an analysis of an ensemble at 2.2-km grid spacing, including the low-level wind structure, but the domain in that case is restricted to the United Kingdom; the use of the 12-km grid spacing allows the simulation of a larger domain that includes the full cyclone without dominant effects from the LBCs.
+Moreover, the trajectory analysis (see sections 2c and 2d) requires a large domain to allow long trajectories to be calculated without the majority of them leaving the domain.

-2.3 Trajectory analysis
+c.
+Trajectory analysis

 Two trajectory models are used in the paper.
-The first model is the Reading Offline Trajectory Model (ROTRAJ) as developed by [Methven \(1997\)](#).
-Its application to aircraft flights is detailed in [Methven et al. \(2003\)](#).
-It calculates trajectories using ECMWF (European Centre for Medium-Range Weather Forecasts) analysis data.
-In this paper, the ECMWF reanalysis dataset ERA-Interim has been used as directly output by the ECMWF model (T255L60 in hybrid sigma-pressure vertical coordinates every six hours).
-A fourth order Runge-Kutta scheme is used for the trajectory integration (with a time-step of 15 minutes).
+The first model is the Reading Offline Trajectory Model (ROTRAJ) as developed by Methven (1997).
+Its application to aircraft flights is detailed in Methven et al. (2003).
+It calculates trajectories using European Centre for Medium-Range Weather Forecasts (ECMWF) analysis data.
+In this paper, the ECMWF Interim Re-Analysis (ERA-Interim) dataset has been used in its native configuration (T255L60 in hybrid sigma-pressure vertical coordinates every 6 h).
+A fourth-order Runge-Kutta scheme is used for the trajectory integration (with a time step of 15 min).
 The boundary condition on vertical velocity is used during the interpolation to ensure that trajectories cannot intercept the ground.